-San Jose is experiencing a tremendous amount of development and pre-development activity (projects in the news that have not yet filed a formal application with the city for entitlement).
-Knowing about what may be coming is important for thinking about the challenges ahead, such as the proportion of new jobs to new homes, whether those homes will be affordable to those working in the jobs created, and what opportunities exist to maximize the amount of affordable housing.
+San Jose is experiencing a tremendous amount of development and pre-development activity.
+(Pre-development projects have been reported in the news, but have not yet filed a formal application with the city for entitlement).
+Knowing about the anticipated growth that may be coming is important for thinking about the challenges ahead, such as the proportion of new jobs to new homes, whether those homes will be affordable to those working in the jobs created, and what opportunities exist to maximize the amount of affordable housing.
 With this in mind, SV@Home tracks San Jose’s development activity closely.

-The table below summarizes the development and pre-development activity in San Jose, as of November 2021.
-Overall, San Jose has just over 4 jobs in the pipeline for each housing unit.
+The table below summarizes the development and pre-development activity in San Jose as of August 2022.
+Overall, San Jose has about 3.8 jobs in the pipeline for each housing unit, a proportion that mirrors the relationship between jobs and housing growth over the past decade and continues to increase our housing shortage.
 While there is no one scientific standard to the ratio of employed residents to housing units, SV@Home recommends a proportion of 1.4 new jobs to new homes.

 Many approved projects may take years to be completed.
 Some, like Google’s proposed development at Diridon Station in San Jose, will take a decade or more to build out.

 |Pre-Application*||Application Submitted||Approved Projects||Under Construction||Total Jobs|